popsu/go-website-watcher/README.md

 ## TODO

+- [ ] (Consumer) Do not ack Kafka message until it has been written successfully to the database
-- [ ] Refactor consumer
+- [ ] (Consumer) Read and write messages in batches instead of 1 by 1
-- [ ] Fix the data race in producer (see https://github.com/tcnksm/go-httpstat/issues/21)
+- [ ] (Producer) Fix the data race (see https://github.com/tcnksm/go-httpstat/issues/21)
 - [ ] Add proper flag parsing, some values are still hardcoded
 - [ ] Build docker images in CI
 - [ ] Add proper tests